 Key departments include:

-Legal and personal case unit, as the name suggests, coordinates guidance and advice on handling personal cases and oversees the PCS employment law advice scheme.
+As well as covering membership database matters, the Support Centre coordinates guidance and advice on handling personal cases and oversees the PCS employment law advice scheme.
 It also administers the PCS personal injury scheme.

 Campaigns and communications